Shtandart (frigate, 1999): 2020s

-Since 2009, the Shtandart has been unable to return to its home port, Saint Petersburg, because of a dispute with port autorities.
+Since 2009, the Shtandart has been unable to return to its home port, Saint Petersburg, because of a dispute with port authorities.
 The international crew and its Russian-Ukrainian captain Martus do not support the 2022 Russian invasion of Ukraine, further deepening the ship’s alienation from its home port.
 As a result of sanctions against Russia, Russian ships are denied entry to European ports.
 However, after an application submitted by Président des Amis des Grands Voiliers association to French Secretary of the State, the Shtandart had received permission to attend French and Spanish ports.
 The ship was forbidden to attend Brest's Fêtes Maritime in 2024 and many other events because of the sanctions.
 The Shtandart changed its registration and flag to the Cook Islands in 2024, and the crew is petitioning the EU to be exempted from the sanctions.